H-1B Processing Time Potomac Service Center 2026

 - EB-1B Processing Time Vermont Service Center 2026

-Can I expedite my H-1B petition without premium processing?
+Can I expedite my H-1B petition?